byutrg/baseterm/README.md

 php app/console doctrine:schema:update --force
 ```

-After initializing the database, you will need to import "langauges_regions.sql" located in the "app" directory to have access to Langauges and Regions.
+After initializing the database, you will need to import "languages_regions.sql" located in the "app" directory to have access to Languages and Regions.
 In the future this will be changed to happen automatically.

 #### Publish